Configuration¶

 The format of the date used is defined by the datetime-format setting.

-Datetime placeholder format (datetime-format)
+Datetime placeholder format (datetime-format)¶

-The datetime format placeholder (string|null, default Y-m-d H:i:s T) setting accepts a valid PHP date format.
-It can be used to change the format for the datetime setting.
+The datetime format placeholder (string|null, default Y-m-d H:i:s T) setting accepts a valid

-Pretty git tag placeholder (git)
+Pretty git tag placeholder (git)¶

-The git tag placeholder (string|null default null) setting is the name of a placeholder value that will be replaced in all non-binary files by the current git tag of the repository.
+The git tag placeholder (string|null default null) setting is the name of a placeholder value that will be replaced

 Example of value the placeholder will be replaced with:

-• 2.0.0@e558e33 on a commit following a tag
+2.0.0on an exact tag match2.0.0@e558e33on a commit following a tag

-Git commit placeholder (git-commit)
+Git commit placeholder (git-commit)¶

-The git commit (string|null default null) setting is the name of a placeholder value that will be replaced in all non-binary files by the current git commit hash of the repository.
+The git commit (string|null default null) setting is the name of a placeholder value that will be replaced in all

 Example of value the placeholder will be replaced with: e558e335f1d165bc24d43fdf903cdadd3c3cbd03

-Short git commit placeholder (git-commit-short)
+Short git commit placeholder (git-commit-short)¶

-The short git commit (string|null default null) setting is the name of a placeholder value that will be replaced in all non-binary files by the current git short commit hash of the repository.
+The short git commit (string|null default null) setting is the name of a placeholder value that will be replaced in

 Example of value the placeholder will be replaced with: e558e33

-Git tag placeholder (git-tag)
+Git tag placeholder (git-tag)¶

-The git tag placeholder (string|null default null) setting is the name of a placeholder value that will be replaced in all non-binary files by the current git tag of the repository.
+The git tag placeholder (string|null default null) setting is the name of a placeholder value that will be replaced

 Example of value the placeholder will be replaced with:

-• 2.0.0-2-ge558e33 on a commit following a tag
+2.0.0on an exact tag match2.0.0-2-ge558e33on a commit following a tag

-Git version placeholder (git-version)
+Git version placeholder (git-version)¶

-The git version (string|null default null) setting is the name of a placeholder value that will be replaced in all non-binary files by the one of the following (in order):
+The git version (string|null default null) setting is the name of a placeholder value that will be replaced in all

-• The git repository's most recent tag.
+- The git repository's most recent tag.

-• The git repository's current short commit hash.
+- The git repository's current short commit hash.

 The short commit hash will only be used if no tag is available.